Butler Institute of American Art

 introduction

 The Butler Institute of American Art, located in Youngstown, Ohio, is the first museum dedicated exclusively to American art.
 Established in 1919 by local industrialist and philanthropist Joseph G. Butler, Jr., the museum has offered free admission for over a century.
+Keep reading to learn how Art Sentry improved visitor experience while decreasing the number of guards per floor from three to one.

 At a glance